Classification of spin-chain braid representations: Introduction

 One formulation \ppmx{natural formulation of a suitable target category [I think I am not understanding this wording yet.
 The YBE does not itself lead to Match does it?
 I think it says at most that things are monoidal, but we have already said that.
 So I might lean towards reverting this wording to how it was?] comes from} {exemplifying such braid representations is given by} invertible solutions to the constant ({also known as} quantum) Yang-Baxter equation (YBE), i.e., $R\in \mathrm{Aut}(V^{\otimes 2})$ satisfying

-where $R_1=R\otimes I_V$ and $R_2=I_V\otimes R$ and $V=\C^\nNn$ \cite{Baxter,Jimbo86}. \ppmx{[-by the way, if we refer to categories in this para then it might be best to say what $\otimes$ means? - just in the sense that using the word raises the level of formality a notch.]} This YBE has been a well-spring of deep and beautiful mathematics from its origins in Baxter's approach to finding exactly solvable models in statistical mechanics and Yang's construction of 2-dimensional quantum field theories \cite{Yang67}, to Drinfeld and Jimbo's \cite{drinfeld,Jimbo86} discovery of quantum groups and the field of quantum topology generalising Jones' celebrated polynomial link invariant \cite{Jones85} in the 1980s.
+where $R_1=R\otimes I_V$ and $R_2=I_V\otimes R$ and $V=\C^\nNn$ {for some $N$} \cite{Baxter,Jimbo86}. \ppmx{[-by the way, if we refer to categories in this para then it might be best to say what $\otimes$ means? - just in the sense that using the word raises the level of formality a notch.]} {The} YBE has been a well-spring of deep and beautiful mathematics from its origins in Baxter's approach to finding exactly solvable models in statistical mechanics and Yang's construction of 2-dimensional quantum field theories \cite{Yang67}, to Drinfeld and Jimbo's \cite{drinfeld,Jimbo86} discovery of quantum groups and the field of quantum topology generalising Jones' celebrated polynomial link invariant \cite{Jones85} in the 1980s.
 Formally the $\nNn$-dimensional YBE is a system of $\nNn^6$ cubic polynomial equations in $\nNn^4$ variables--a formidable problem in symbolic computation for even modest values of $\nNn$.
 Indeed, while a classification of the solutions $(R,\mathbb{C}^2)$ for $\nNn=2$ have been known for almost 30 years \cite{Hietarinta:1992} the cases $\nNn\geq 3$ remain wide open.
 Finding and classifying Yang-Baxter operators (YBOs) remain important classical problems with myriad applications.

-An alternative strategy to classifying solutions by incrementing the dimension is to seek to generalize the forms of the solutions for $\nNn=2$.
-Generalising the permutation-matrix solutions are the set-theoretical solutions described for instance in \cite{Etingof99}.
-For another example we can point to the isolated solution $ $ which can be naturally generalised to every dimension as the so-called Gaussian solutions \cite{GoldschmidtJones:1989,RowellWang:2010}.
-Of course there is some ambiguity in the interpretation of how we generalize, and we should employ available symmetries such as local basis changes to reduce the complexity of the problem and the solution description.
+An alternative approach to attempting classification in ever-increasing dimension, is to seek to generalize the forms of the solutions for $\nNn=2$.
+For example we can point to the isolated solution $ $ which can be naturally generalised to every dimension as the so-called Gaussian solutions \cite{GoldschmidtJones:1989,RowellWang:2010}.
+Two-eigenvalue solutions are relatively well understood (see \cite{Martin92}, \cite{MartinWoodcock98b} and references therein).
+And generalising the {basic $4\times 4$ flip matrix solution are the permutation-matrix solutions (linearisations of set-theoretical solutions, see e.g. \cite{Etingof99}).} However each of these classes of solutions is manifestly measure-zero in the space of all solutions, the second with only two eigenvalues, and the third with all eigenvalues of same magnitude.
+As we will see, our construction includes solutions with unboundedly many eigenvalues in general position. { Of course there is ambiguity in the instruction to `generalize', and a robust method should employ available symmetries such as local basis changes to reduce the complexity of the problem and the solution description. }

 {\mathfrak{e}}